ropensci/roweb3/content/blog/2025-09-16-gentle-openscience/index.en.md

 For those just getting started (like students), or those without open science support (like researchers at small institutions), practicing open science can seem overwhelming and extremely intimidating.
-It's scary to think about the consequences if you don't "do open science right", or if you make a mistake.
+It's scary to think about the criticisms if you don't "do open science right", or the consequences if you make a mistake.

 I wanted to focus on baby steps, to make it clear that it's making the effort that's important, not getting it perfect!